hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 ### The incredible shrinking Internet?

-* What if it were only 2 MB
+* What if an average webpage were only 1 MB
 * What if some of the Internet wasn't worldwide?

 <img src="./images/components.jpeg" alt="wifi modules with solar panel" width="600"/>